sample-accelerators/hello-fun/README.md

 # hello-fun template repo

-This template repo provides a simple Hello web app based on Spring Boot and Spring Cloud Function.
+This repo provides a simple Hello web app based on Spring Boot and Spring Cloud Function.

 It can be deployed as a standalone web app, as a Kubernetes Deployment and Service, or as a Knative Service.